 ” I strongly believe that with encouragement and a new cultural awareness, there is great potential for musical growth amongst the youth of Sarawak, building self-esteem and sense of pride for their rich cultural heritage.” – Evelyn Hii, Festival Director, Borneo Jazz 2018

 The sheer number of performers is an impressive feat considering the organisers planned this whole thing in less than 3 months.
 AirAsia played a big role in that, coordinating flights for every attendee, artist and their rather massive instruments to boot.

 If you’re interested in joining next year’s jam sesh, keep an eye out for ticket sales on www.jazzborneo.com.

 Or, if you’re interested in checking out the other big festival in Sarawak (and getting in touch with the Borneo jungle), there’s another festival happening in Kuching from July 13-15, 2018.
 It’s called Rainforest World Music Festival.

 In either case, AirAsia will fly you there on the cheap.
 You can fly to Miri direct from Singapore or Kuala Lumpur.

 See you there next year!

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Miri, Sarawak using the map below!